Research Mode (Cafes)

 Choosing a Model

-The model selector appears below the search bar, next to the cost estimate.
+The model selector appears in the search bar's info row, next to the "Add by identifier" chip.
 Your selected model is used for all AI operations — web search, paper analysis, and Ask AI.

-• Creator unlocks the full picker — CoffeeScribe Model recommended at the top, ~12 curated alternatives, then a collapsed advanced disclosure for the full 350+ catalogue (at your own risk)
+Every signed-in user gets the full picker — CoffeeScribe Model recommended at the top and pre-selected, ~12 curated alternatives, then a collapsed advanced disclosure for the full 350+ catalogue (at your own risk).
+Nothing here is tier-gated.

 Each result card shows which model was used, how many tokens were charged, and whether web sources were found.
 Different models produce different quality results — experiment to find what works best for your research topic.